How Contact Tracing Works And How It Can Help Reopen The Country

 Contact tracing is a process designed to halt the chain of transmission of an infectious pathogen — like the coronavirus — and slow community spread.

 When someone tests positive for an infectious disease they become a "case."
-Public health workers then reach out to the case, first of all to make sure they have what they need and that they themselves are self-isolating, and then to figure out who they had contact with who may be at risk of infection, too.
+Public health workers then reach out to the case, first of all to make sure they have what they need and that they are self-isolating, and then to figure out who they had contact with who may be at risk of infection, too.

 "The whole point of this process is to make sure that people who have the virus are separated from those who don't," says Josh Michaud, associate director for global health policy at the Kaiser Family Foundation.
 "That includes the original case, who's isolating, and the contacts who might be incubating the disease.
 If you get them to self-quarantine before they are infectious, then you've essentially stopped the transmission of that disease from that transmission train.
 If you do that with enough contacts, then you've effectively interrupted community transmission."